-In Europe, dealers holding inventory for whole loans waiting to be securitized or securitized products held in inventory, as well as asset managers, are exposed to interest rate risk linked to the amortization of mortgage loan portfolio dynamics.
-The amortization is stochastic and is driven mainly by prepayment and default speeds.
+interest rate risk linked to the amortisation of mortgage loan portfolio dynamics.
+The amortisation is stochastic and is driven mainly by prepayment and default speeds.
 As a response to this type of hedging problem, a set of financial instruments linked indirectly to real-estate risk drivers appeared in the market: structured swaps.
-These swaps have been used by building societies and asset-backed securities desks in major investment banks in the United Kingdom and Europe, to hedge interest rate exposure on mortgage loan portfolios.
+These swaps have been used by building societies and asset-backed securities desks in major investment banks in the UK and continental Europe, to hedge interest rate exposure on mortgage loan portfolios.
+The general structure of these swaps, including the hedges, is described in Figure 1.

-In addition to the property derivatives discussed earlier, in practice there are three types of structured swaps used by participants in the real-estate market in relation to securitisation: (1) a balance guaranteed swap, (2) a cross-currency balance guaranteed swap, and (3) a balance guaranteed LIBOR-base rate
+In addition to the property derivatives discussed earlier, in practice there are three types of structured swaps used by participants in the real-estate market in relation to securitisation: (1) a balance guaranteed swap, (2) a cross-currency balance guaranteed swap, and (3) a balance guaranteed LIBOR-base rate.